MMEDIA 2B06 Time-Based Media I

 ***Participation marks will be based on active participation in discussions of readings and in-class critiques of projects.

-Due dates (post in Moodle by NOON on due date = note they are all Sundays): Cartwright and Sturken: January 8; Photo analysis: January 22; Sontag: January 22; Video clip analysis: February 5; Antin: February 12; Manovich: March 12
+Due dates (post by 10 am on due date): Cartwright and Sturken: January 11; Photo analysis: January 25; Sontag: January 25; Video clip analysis: February 8; Antin: February 22; Manovich: March 14

 Policy on Missed Work, Extensions, and Late Penalties: